 Levee types structures can now be included in 1D River cross sections.
 When present the 1D solver will calculate different water levels across a single 1D section; for left bank, right bank and main channel.
 This enables 1D River sections to more accurately represent extended sections which can contain lower lying areas disconnected from the main channel.
 With levee markers in place these disconnected areas will only become wet after water levels exceed the river bank heights, instead of a single 1D water level being calculated and applied across the entire section.

 1D River cross section plotting tool has also been enhanced to display left, right and main channel water levels for cross sections containing levees.
 All three water level datasets can also be animated in cross section charts.

 The 1D river solver includes a Rules unit which can represent a generalised logical controller, where output variables are set according to user-defined logical rules.

 By defining a series of rules, you can precisely control the behaviour of an associated structure during a simulation.
 Typical uses for rules include controlling the gate opening of a sluice according to conditions within the remainder of the network; turning a pump on or off according to levels and flows at local or remote point in the model; and directly setting an abstraction depending on hydraulic conditions at specific location.

 Flood Modeller provides a wide-range of logical rule options.
 They can include conditions that depend on arithmetic or logical conditions and/or the status of certain hydraulic variables within the hydraulic network.

 For most cases, operational rules will be contained in the main Flood Modeller data file.
-For greater flexibility or to benefit real-time operational use the operational rules can be defined within a separate data file (Flood Modeller Control Module add-on is required).
+For greater flexibility or to benefit real-time operational use the operational rules can be defined within a separate data file.